Xomega-Net/Xomega.Docs/docs/framework/common-ui/lookup.md

 ### Invalid headers

 Normally, headers are constructed with all three of the above parameters.
-However, when you have an invalid `Id` that was entered by the user or received from somewhere, then it's possible to construct a `Header` from just the type and that `Id`, which will mark it as invalid, by setting the `IsValid` flag to `false`, as illustrated below.
+However, when you have an invalid `Id` that was entered by the user or received from somewhere, then it's possible to construct a `Header` from just the type and that `Id`, which will mark it as invalid by setting the `IsValid` flag to `false`, as illustrated below.

 ```cs
 Header h = new Header("type", "Valid ID", "Display Text"); // h.IsValid is true.